jc-bao/diffuser-control-tutorial/README.md

 The unique properties of the diffusion model include:

-* **Multimodal**: It can handle multimodal action distributions
+* **Multimodal**: It can handle multimodal distributions, which is hard to learn my directly predicting the distribution.
-* The method can be scaled to high-dimensional distribution matching problems.
+* **Scalable**: The method can be scaled to high-dimensional distribution matching problems.
-* With sound mathematical foundation and standard training procedure via multi-stage diffusion, it is stable to train.
+* **Stable**: With a sound mathematical foundation and standard training procedure via multi-stage diffusion, it is stable to train.
+* **Non-autoregressive**: It can handle non-autoregressive and multimodal distribution matching by predicting the whole trajectory sequence at once.

 ## Motivation: why do we need a diffuser in control and planning?

+> compare with other generative models
+> what to learn here

 From the control and planning perspective, there are lots of scenarios where we need to match the distribution of the dataset, such as: